dicelab-rhul/LELMA/README.md

 ```bash
 python experiment.py
 ```
 You can modify the parameters of the experiment by modifying [full_experiment.ini](DATA/CONFIG/full_experiment.ini).
-To use GPT-4 and Gemini, used by default in the experiment, the respective API keys has to be stored in environment variables.
+To use GPT-4 and Gemini, used by default in the experiment, the respective API keys have to be stored in environment variables.

 ## Project structure